elugens/hello-javascript/docs/additional-questions/web-components/custom-elements.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The attributeChangedCallback is invoked each time one of the custom element's attributes is added, removed, or changed.
-Which attributes to notice change for is specified in a static get observedAttributes method.
+  <div><strong>Interview Response:</strong> When one of the custom element's attributes gets added, deleted, or updated, the attributeChangedCallback gets called.
+We may observe attributes by passing a list of them to the observedAttributes() static getter.
+When such attributes are adjusted, attributeChangedCallback gets invoked.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />